Iran Travel Information for Omanis

 The last visit to Gilan province is Bandar Anzali or Anzali Port, the largest port in the north of Iran.
 It is located 40 km away from Rasht.
 Anzali Wetland is an invaluable ecosystem with fresh water.
 It is one of the most popular places to visit in Gilan.
 Located in the southwest of the city of Bandar Anzali, it was registered in the Ramsar Convention International Wetlands List in 1975.
 It is one of the main destinations for bird watching, boating, kayaking, and fishing.
 The reeds as well as the floating lotus flowers on the surface of this lagoon- blossoming in the late spring- add to its beauty.
 Anzali Lagoon hosts over 100 species of migratory and native birds, as well as 50 species of fish.
 The lagoon is connected to the Caspian Sea by a shipping channel.

 Anzali Aquarium is another sightseeing in the Anzali Free Zone.
 It is a huge construction resembling a miniature ocean.
 The aquarium hosts dozens of different fish species from all over the world.
 The aquarium tunnel is one of the main parts of the construction which is suitable for photography.
-The tunnel is 40 m long and located under 3 million liters of water.
+The tunnel with a 40 m length is located under 3 million liters of water.
 The complex offers different facilities such as bowling, virtual cinema, game land, a coffee shop, and a restaurant.
 A part of the complex is also dedicated to exhibiting different types of birds and reptiles.
 Another place to visit in Bandar Anali includes Anzali Palace Military Museum, going back to the Reza Shah Pahlavi period (1930).

 If you go from Bandar Anzali to Ardabil directly, you will be immersed in a spectacular road in Gilan named Heyran Pass.
 It is 35 km long connecting Astara- the westernmost city of Gilan Province- to Ardabil.
 The pass is often covered with a layer of fog.
 On one side of this winding road, there are dense forests and on the other side, there is a deep green valley.
 Heyran Pass is a beautiful destination for all seasons.
 It is covered with snow in winter.
 It is cold and rainy even in summer.
 Riding on Heyran cable car, you will be amazed at the spectacular scenery.